 The Hearing Loss Association of America (HLAA) will hold its 13th annual 5K Westchester/Rockland Walk4Hearing®, taking place at FDR State Park, Yorktown Heights, New York, on Saturday, May 11, 2019.

 Westchester/Rockland’s walk is part of a nationally coordinated series of 20 HLAA walks.
-These charity events have two specific goals: To increase awareness of the causes and consequences of hearing loss, and to raise funds to provide critical programs and support services for the estimated forty-eight million Americans – or about one in ten – who suffer from hearing loss.
+These charity events have two specific goals: To increase awareness of the causes and consequences of hearing loss, and to raise funds to provide critical programs and support services for the estimated forty-eight million Americans – or about one in ten – who suffer from hearing loss, and there are also places that help with this, such as the AVA Hearing Center which help a lot in this area.

 Otis Livingston, Emmy-Award winning sports anchor of WCBS-TV Channel 2, and ambassador for the Westchester/Rockland Walk4Hearing, will cut the ceremonial ribbon to start the 2019 walk, with registration beginning at 10:00 am, pre-walk ceremonies beginning at 11:00 am, and the walk begins at 11:30 am.